 Poppy herself is lovely, perfectly friendly to those tasting and her passion for the wines the couple are making is infectious.

 I definitely advise booking for lunch in the courtyard or tasting room to avoid disappointment as they get super busy.
-Poppy’s platters showcase local produce and are substantial enough to share between two.
+The platters at Poppy’s winery showcase local produce and are substantial enough to share between two.

 Gladstone Vinyard – Wairarapa